Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-Description clearly states it's a generic OData query for any OpenFEMA v2 dataset, explicitly positioning it as an escape hatch for datasets not covered by convenience tools.
-Provides concrete dataset examples (FimaNfipPolicies, etc.), distinguishing it from specialized sibling tools.
+The description clearly states it performs a generic OData query against any OpenFEMA v2 dataset, explicitly positioning it as an escape hatch for datasets not covered by convenience tools like fema_search_nfip or fema_get_disaster.
+It provides specific dataset examples and distinguishes its role from sibling tools.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.